 Tequila shines in this delightfully honeyed and herbal cocktail.

 The rich honeyed notes from Drambuie combine harmoniously with tequila and add an extra dimension to this tasty Margarita.
-This cocktail is at it's best
+This cocktail is perhaps at

 The floral notes of elderflower combine wonderfully with the herbaceous tequila and citrusy lime.